exercism/bash/exercises/practice/leap/.approaches/external-tools/content.md

 * waiting for the process to complete, capturing the exit status.

-Particularly inside of a loop, you want to be careful about invoking external tools. over-reliance on external tools can take a job from completing in seconds to completing in minutes (or worse).
+Particularly inside of a loop, you want to be careful about invoking external tools.
+Over-reliance on external tools can take a job from completing in seconds to completing in minutes (or worse).

 ~~~~exercism/caution
 Take care about using parts of dates in shell arithmetic.